 The adverse events observed to date have been well-tolerated with no SAEs reported in the Phase IIb clinical trial considered related to GLSI-100 treatment.
-Therefore, we believe that GLSI-100 is well-positioned to serve this population at this stage of treatment.
+Therefore, GLSI-100 is well-positioned to serve this population at this stage of treatment.
 We believe that clinicians and patients are seeking a de-escalation and a return to normal life free of toxic treatments, especially if the chance of recurrence is reduced substantially.
-Based on the results of our clinical studies to date, we believe that GLSI-100 may significantly reduce the incidence of recurrence/metastatic disease and need for additional therapy.
+GLSI-100 may significantly reduce the incidence of recurrence/metastatic disease and need for additional therapy.
 Lastly, we believe that GP2 may be the treatment that will synergistically overlap with or follow trastuzumab based treatments, such as Herceptin, Kadcyla, Enhertu or any of the other Herceptin derivatives or antibody drug conjugates being developed.

-GP2 Clinical Data & Planned Phase III Trial
+GP2 Clinical Data & Phase III Clinical Trial (Flamingo-01)